InSinkErator Pro 333 Contractor Review (2026): 3/4 HP Power for Serious Everyday Use

 Frequently Asked Questions

-Is the InSinkErator Pro 333 Contractor suitable for home kitchens?
+Is the InSinkErator Pro 333 suitable for home kitchens?

 Yes.
 While it carries a “Contractor” label and is popular with installers, the Pro 333 is an excellent choice for busy home kitchens that want more power and durability than entry-level disposers.